Givat Shaul: History

 A long, dirt track separated Givat Shaul from a cluster of Arab villages, including Deir Yassin, with whom the Jews maintained good relations.
 In late 1946, the Haganah straightened and paved the dirt track in order to use it as a landing strip.
 During the Battle for Jerusalem in 1948, the Haganah flew in supplies, armaments, food, and troops on this runway.
 After the war, this road became known as Kanfei Nesharim Street.

 In January 1948, the leaders of Givat Shaul met with the mukhtar of Deir Yassin to work out a non-aggression pact: if armed militia entered Deir Yassin, the villagers would hang out laundry in a certain sequence or place lanterns in a particular location.
 In return, patrols from Givat Shaul guaranteed safe passage to Deir Yassin residents, in vehicles or on foot, passing through their neighborhood on the way to Jerusalem.
 Over time, Deir Yassin became a halfway site for Arab forces moving from Ein Karem and Malha to al-Qastal and Kolonia, which overlooked the Jerusalem-Tel Aviv highway.

 Amidst rumours that Deir Yassin was an active terrorist base, on 9 April, 1948, the village was attacked by paramilitary Israeli Irgun and Lehi forces in what came to be known as the Deir Yassin Massacre.
-About 100 people were killed.
+Present scholarship puts the death toll of Palestinian Arab villagers at around 110.
 The rumours about this massacre also contributed to the trigger of the 1948 Palestinian expulsion and flight.

 In 1951, the depopulated buildings were used to house a therapeutic community of 300 patients called the Kfar Shaul Government Work Village for Mental Patients.
 The majority of patients were Holocaust survivors.

 On 30 November 2023, it was the scene of a mass shooting by two Hamas fighters amid the Gaza war.
 The Palestinian gunmen were shot and killed by security forces and an armed civilian.
 Three Israelis were killed and six wounded.